lightning-js/lightningjs.io/site/v3-docs/solid/intro.md

 # SolidJS for Lightning 3

 Solid-Lightning is a UI framework for the [Lightning 3 Renderer](https://github.com/lightning-js/renderer) built with [SolidJS](https://www.solidjs.com/) [Universal Renderer](https://github.com/solidjs/solid/releases/tag/v1.2.0).
-It allows you to declaratively construct lightning nodes with reactive primitives, just as you would construct a DOM tree in SolidJS.
+It allows you to declaratively construct lightning nodes with reactive primitives.

 ### Other Resources